LeadWoods0902/DandD_Nightmare_Plague/Major Plot Points.md

 #### Musoko's Story
 Musoko, being hunted by Soromo, cast his soul into a crystal and cast it to the wind - the crystal is lost to time

+## 1760
+#### Mazikeen's Story
+Mazikeen is born to Lucius and Lilith Crestwood

+## 1776
+#### Mazikeen's Story
+Mazikeen is sent to the courts of Young Duchess Roderika to serve as a lady of the court after her father leaves for war

+## 1778
+#### Mazikeen's Story
+Mazikeen enters the tuition of her uncle, the spymaster of Theg Doruhl

+## 1783
+Lucius is slain by Ven-Dryk during the reclamation of Brokvar - Mazikeen vows vengeance on the unknown to her person that slew her father.
 ## 1770-1790

 #### Calidian's Story